puvie2005/PuvananBlogsite/docs/web.md

 ### Template for pages HTML

-Following picture was roughly the template used to create the HTML layout.
+Following picture was roughly the template used to create the [HTML layout](https://www.youtube.com/watch?v=0afZj1G0BIE/).
 It includes header, title, navigation and other features.
 This template can be used for other pages like mine.
 I have used this to create my about page and projects page.

 ![](images/layout.png){: width="50%"}

+Some things to take note are..
+1. Open up a code editor like Atom or Visualstudio and type "html5".
+This should bring out the title>body>header layout
+2. Save the file and change address to ".html".
+This makes the file a html and we can view it on our browser when we click.
+3. Mess around and get a rough layout so you can copy paste to new files instead of creating from scratch( **Mr Rodney's tips** )

 ### Navigation bar
 The sidebar was created using the lists function in HTML.
 The bar is sectioned using the <div> function.